Student Movements on Campus

 Student journalists put out a special edition of the Minnesota Daily for graduation, and the next year devoted a page of the Gopher yearbook to their victory.

 American student activists readily grasped that their struggle against war was inseparable from their need for student’s rights on campus.
 In 1935, they passed a resolution that called for freedom of speech, assembly, and the press.
 In 1936, the University of Minnesota’s administration and Regents passed multiple rules to further limit or withdraw all of those rights from students.
 The students’ call for student rights in the 1930s echoed through the student movements of the 1960s and beyond.

 The Right to Form Political Groups Freely

-Dean of Student Affairs Edward Nicholson limited activism by denying students the right to form local chapters of the political organizations that constituted the Student Left.
+Dean of Student Affairs Edward Nicholson attempted to limit activism by denying students the right to form local chapters of the political organizations that constituted the Student Left.
 He and other deans interviewed the activists who proposed these groups and demanded to know what their ideas were and to see copies of their membership lists.
 Most leftist political groups were denied approval.
 Communist clubs did not want to provide membership lists for fear of reprisals.

 Propaganda Versus the Free Exchange of Ideas

 By 1936, the Student Movement had begun to threaten the conservative administrators of the University of Minnesota.
 Dean Nicholson forbade Mr. Poucher, who oversaw the University’s postal services, to allow first class mail from the Progressive Student Council to be put in student mailboxes.
 In this and other cases he denied that this information was of interest to students.